University-Project-Repos/.github/profile/README.md

 [![SoftwareEngineeringProjectUU/PlanMoor pin img](../imgs/66.svg)](https://softwareengineeringprojectuu.github.io/PlanMoor) [![security-and-privacy pin img](../imgs/67.svg)](https://university-project-repos.github.io/security-and-privacy)
 <!-- END: REPO-PINS -->

 & more pins on the way...

+Believe it or not, but I barely code.
+Most descriptions written in retrospect on a spur.
+Will update soon with public Pages links!

 > More information can be found on my LinkedIn profile.